 Laparoscopic colostomy reversal offers patients the opportunity to regain normal bowel function and freedom from ostomy management, allowing a return to activities and routines without the physical and psychological impact of a stoma.

-This minimally invasive procedure corrects a weakness or opening in the abdominal wall that allows tissues or organs to protrude, preventing complications and relieving discomfort associated with ventral hernias.
+This minimally invasive surgical procedure corrects a weakness or opening in the abdominal wall that allows tissues or organs to protrude, preventing complications and relieving discomfort associated with ventral hernias.

-What happens during surgery?
+What happens during laparoscopic ventral hernia surgery?

 Using three to five small incisions (typically 0.5-1 cm each), your surgeon inserts a camera and specialized instruments to access the hernia site.
 The protruding tissue is carefully returned to the abdominal cavity, and a synthetic or biological mesh is precisely positioned and secured to reinforce the weakened area.
 The entire procedure typically takes 1-2 hours under general anesthesia.